TechnicJelle/CMGT_GraduationReport/report.typ

 I'll have succeeded if I got the beginnings of a GPU API abstraction layer done.
 Experimental prototypes with various GPU APIs and abstraction layers will be considered a success, too.
-Those prototypes will show basic functionality that is needed for a rendering system, such as rendering a spinning 3D model with a texture on it.
+Those prototypes will show basic functionality needed for a rendering system, such as rendering a spinning 3D model with a texture on it.

 If I have gotten to the point where I have an initial prototype of the LLRI2 library itself,